 The role of the immune system is to protect the body.
 With autoimmune diseases, however, some immune cells make antibodies that attack the body’s own tissues.
 This can cause inflammation in many parts of the body, leading to a wide range of possible symptoms.

 There are more than 100 autoimmune diseases.
 Current treatments can help manage symptoms, but people still experience flare-ups – periods when symptoms worsen dramatically or new symptoms arise.
 Treatments like cell therapy that work differently in the body in how they target autoimmune diseases could potentially slow or stop disease progression.
-The three autoimmune diseases being researched as part of this study are: systemic sclerosis (SSc or scleroderma), idiopathic inflammatory myopathy (IIM or myositis), and ANCA-associated vasculitis (AAV or polyangiitis).
+The four autoimmune diseases being researched as part of this study are: systemic sclerosis (SSc or scleroderma), idiopathic inflammatory myopathy (IIM or myositis), ANCA-associated vasculitis (AAV or polyangiitis), and rheumatoid arthritis (RA).

 SSc, also known as scleroderma, is a chronic autoimmune disease that affects the connective tissues throughout the body, leading to thickening and hardening of the skin and internal organs.
 Subtypes include limited cutaneous SSc and diffuse cutaneous SSc.